Global Chemical Producer Indorama Ventures Reports 2020 Third Quarter Results

 - IVL is well on its way to implement S4 Hana (ERP) across our global operations and introduced a Global Business Service (GBS) office which will hallmark the delivery of our transformation journey.

 - We have organized IVL leadership in a clear manner to leverage and deliver performance.
-Now in Mr. DK Agarwal, we have one CEO responsible for all our three reporting segments and we have moved all enabling functions under our Chief Strategy Officer.
-Meanwhile, our Chief Financial Officer and Chief Human Resources Officer are making appropriate governance structures for organizational effectiveness.
+Now in DK Agarwal, we have one CEO responsible for all our three reporting segments and we have moved all enabling functions under our chief strategy officer.
+Meanwhile, our CFO and chief human resources officer are making appropriate governance structures for organizational effectiveness.

 Posted November 9, 2020